Convert ODT to LOG

 • Long-Term Archival: Plain text format never becomes obsolete

-• Lightweight: Minimal file size, no overhead
+• Lightweight: Minimal file size with no overhead or binary data

 • Version Control: Perfect for Git, SVN, and diff tools

-• Search: Instantly searchable with command-line tools
+• Searchable: Instantly searchable with command-line tools

 Practical Examples

-Example 1: Meeting Notes
+Example 1: Meeting Notes Extraction

 Input ODT file (meeting.odt):